General Registration Information FAQs

 If I have questions about this system or about my own schedule, whom should I contact?

-Contact someone in your Advising Center.
+Contact someone in the Academic Success Center on the third and fourth floors of Young Hall.
 In most cases, it is easier to resolve problems in face-to-face encounters rather than over the phone or via email.
-The centers are open 8-5 weekdays.

 Why does registration tell me I don't meet course restriction?

 The restrictions can vary from course to course and can be viewed in the current catalog.
 Sometimes courses are restricted to individuals whose major falls within that department.
-To discern whether the course you are registering for is restricted to majors, view the information in the online schedule in the Student Information System in the MyRU Portal.
+To discern whether the course you are registering for is restricted to majors, view the information in the Concise Student Schedule tile in OneCampus.
 You can also contact the department offering the course for more specific information.

 What do I do if I can't find my question?